Crash Override: NetBSD 5.0-9.3 Coredump Kernel Refcount LPE

 [2] MODULE_HOOK_CALL(coredump_hook, (l, NULL), enosys(), error);

-If a signal is configured to force an exit of the process then we end up in
+If a signal is configured to force an exit of the process then we end

-this sigexit
+up in this sigexit

 function.
-Further, if the specific signal has been configured
+Further, if the specific

-to trigger a coredump [1] then we reach a call to whatever coredump_hook
+signal has been configured to trigger a coredump [1] then we reach a

-been configured [2].
+has been configured [2].

 There is only one coredump handler registered in the NetBSD codebase: